e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **External inputs**: injected asynchronously by the runtime (pilot controls, network), under the staging rules settled in §12.

-### 2.1 Events: two-tier detection
+### 2.1 Events: two detection policies

-Both tiers share one declaration (guard function + handler); only the detection policy
+Both policies share one declaration (guard function + handler); only detection
 differs:

-- **Tier 1 (default, cheap):** guards are checked for not-holding → holding edges against their baselines (§11.6) at step boundaries only.
+- **Boundary-detected (default, cheap):** guards are checked for not-holding → holding edges against their priors (§11.6) at step boundaries only.
 No root-finding, no step rejection; the handler fires at the end of the step in which the edge was observed.
 Cost: one guard evaluation per event per step.
 Fully compatible with fixed-step real-time execution.
-- **Tier 2 (opt-in, per event):** localization of the crossing instant by root-finding, for events where timing precision genuinely matters (mechanics in §11.4).
+- **Localized (opt-in, per event):** localization of the crossing instant by root-finding, for events where timing precision genuinely matters (mechanics in §11.4).
 Runs identically in every execution mode: under real-time pacing the localization cost is absorbed as pacer debt like any other expensive frame (§11.7) — detection policy never depends on pacing, as the §11.7 invariant requires.
-(Degrading to Tier 1 under pacing was rejected: it would move `t*` and diverge paced from unpaced trajectories — row 80.)
+(Degrading to boundary detection under pacing was rejected: it would move `t*` and diverge paced from unpaced trajectories — row 80.)

 This gives step-boundary logic *well-defined semantics*: the transition is defined by the crossing; detection resolution is an execution-policy detail.

-A guard defines a **condition**: a boolean predicate, or the sign of a continuous function with **positive = condition holds** (normative; writing the guard's condition value `σ`, holding = `σ ≥ 0`).
-An event fires when its condition transitions from not-holding to holding — edge semantics, uniform across both forms, with the baseline bookkeeping stated in §11.6; the opposite crossing direction is declared as a second event with the negated guard (stall entry/exit as a pair).
-Tier 1 handles both forms; Tier 2 localization requires the continuous form.
+A guard defines a **predicate**: a `Bool`-valued form, or the sign of a continuous function with **positive = predicate holds** (normative; writing the guard's sign value `σ`, holding = `σ ≥ 0`).
+An event fires when its predicate transitions from not-holding to holding — edge semantics, uniform across both forms, with the prior bookkeeping stated in §11.6; the opposite crossing direction is declared as a second event with the negated guard (stall entry/exit as a pair).
+Boundary detection handles both forms; localization requires the continuous (sign) form.
 This matters in practice: most transitions in FlightPhysics mix input predicates with state thresholds (e.g. the piston engine's `starting → running` fires on `ω > ω_idle && fuel_available`).